elskow/elskow/README.md

 # 💫 About Me:
-🔭 I’m currently learning on Data science and Machine learning<br>⚡ Fun fact Has soft skill on cinematography and audio mastering<br><br>
+🔭 I’m currently learning on Machine learning and Competitive programming<br>⚡ Fun fact Has soft skill on cinematography and audio mastering<br><br>

 ## 🌐 Socials: